Designworks: BMW ownership

 In 1991, BMW acquired a large percentage of the company, and Designworks started its first car exterior design project in 1993 for the 1998 BMW 3 Series (E46).
 In May 1995, BMW purchased the remaining percentage of Designworks.
 At this time artist David Hockney painted an Art Car in the studio.
 In 1998, Designworks opened a studio in Munich, and in 1999, Henrik Fisker was named president.

 In 2001, Adrian van Hooydonk became president.
 In 2002, Designworks expanded its automotive studio in Newbury Park.

 Verena Kloos was president from 2004 to 2009.
 In January 2006, the company opened a new studio in Singapore, and in 2007 unveiled their new studio wing in Newbury Park.
 On December 1, 2009, Laurenz Schaffer, formerly director of Designworks's Munich studio, became president.
 In April 2012, Designworks opened a new studio in Shanghai.

 From 1 August 2016 Oliver Heilmer was appointed as the new president of Designworks.
 He remained in the role until 2017, when he moved to Munich to take over responsibility of Mini Design.

 Holger Hampf was appointed to the role of president on 1 September 2017.
+He remained in the role until 2024, when he moved to Munich to take over responsibility of Mini Design.

 The current head of Designworks is Anders Warming.
 Appointed in the role on 1 October 2024, Anders originally joined Designworks in 1997 as an automotive designer and later held roles at BMW Group Design as the head of MINI and Rolls-Royce.

 In addition to work for BMW, Designworks has worked with a range of clients, largely in the mobility/transportation and consumer electronics industries, including Embraer, Hewlett Packard, Starbucks, Coca-Cola, Konica Minolta, EVA Air, Pilatus Aircraft, John Deere, Bavaria Yachtbau, ASUS, and Singapore Airlines.